"Beyond Hearts and Minds"

 Potamos blinked.
 "Huh?"

 The young Kazekage caught her confused expression.
-It took Gaara a moment to realize that Potamos only knew the mirror fragment as a toy, not a chakra source.
-In fact, throughout his travels, he himself had found no way to use his own mirror fragment as a source of chakra.
+It took Gaara a moment to realize that Potamos only knew the mirror fragment as a toy, not as an artifact of power.
+In fact, throughout his travels, he himself had found no practical use to his own fragment.

 Gaara thought it over.
 He was slightly curious of what the final form of the Yata no Kagami would look like, were all the mirror's pieces to be gathered.
 But that would only bring a greater responsibility to possess and guard it.
 No, it was safest to keep the fragments as far away from each other as possible.